equilaterus/wikilaterus/wiki/Programming-Powershell.md

 menu: wiki
 ---

+## Installation

+For more additional info please check [PowerShell GitHub Repo](https://github.com/PowerShell/PowerShell).

+### Windows

+Probably you have it already installed.
+Just open a PowerShell Prompt (not CMD).
+Anyway, it is recommended to download and install [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6#installing-the-msi-package) so you're using the latest version.

+### Linux

+Follow [these instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) and start it typing **pwsh** or **sudo pwsh** on bash (use the second one to start PowerShell with Root privileges).

+### Mac

+Follow [these instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-6) and start it typing **pwsh** or **sudo pwsh** on bash (use the second one to start PowerShell with Root privileges).

 ## Equilaterus CLI-Tools

 We've created a set of scripts to make easier your life: [See GitHub Repo](https://github.com/equilaterus/cli-tools-powershell).